Sun over sea - seascape

 Blue Whale - Rudolf Kirchner - Pexels

-Credit: Rudolf Kirchner
+Credit: Rudolf Kirchner/Pexels

 After being driven to the brink of extinction after centuries of industrial whaling, new research suggests that the Antarctic blue whale population may be recovering.